 Bumpy days still lay ahead for Eon.
 The Man With the Golden Gun’s box office would tail off and relations between Broccoli and Saltzman would get worse.
 Still, for the first time, the idea took hold that the cinema 007 could move on from Connery.

-Many HMSS editors CRITICIZED THE MOVIE AND ITS STAR in a survey several years ago.
+Many editors at the former Her Majesty’s Secret Servant website criticized the movie and its star in a survey several years ago.
 But the film has its fans.

 “I vividly remember the first time I saw one of the Bond movies, which was Live And Let Die, and the effect it had on me,” Skyfall director Sam Mendes said at a November 2011 news conference.
 Whatever one’s opinions about the movie, Live And Let Die ensured there’d be 007 employment for the likes of Timothy Dalton, Pierce Brosnan and Daniel Craig.